Anand Gandhi: Television, theatre and short films

-Anand Gandhi's writing career began in 2000 when he wrote dialogue for the first eighty-two episodes of popular daily soap opera Kyunki Saas Bhi Kabhi Bahu Thi and screenplay for Kahaani Ghar Ghar Kii, both of which became the longest running shows on Indian Television.
-The same year, Anand's play Sugandhi was awarded the prestigious National Prize.
-Most of his plays, including Sugandhi, Pratyancha, Kshanotsav, Na, and Janashtaru were written for the alternative one-act theatre.
-Anand has penned one mainstream Gujarati play Chal Reverse Ma Jaiye and produced Grey Elephants In Denmark (2009), a Hindi/English play written and directed by Chaitanya Tamhane.
+Gandhi's writing career began in 2000 when he wrote dialogue for the first eighty-two episodes of popular daily soap opera Kyunki Saas Bhi Kabhi Bahu Thi and screenplay for Kahaani Ghar Ghar Kii, both of which became the longest running shows on Indian Television.
+During the same period, Gandhi wrote several one-act plays for alternative theatre, including Pratyancha, Kshanotsav, Na, and Janashtaru.
+He also wrote the Gujarati play Chal Reverse Ma Jaiye and produced Grey Elephants in Denmark (2009), a Hindi-English play written and directed by Chaitanya Tamhane.
+In 2001, Gandhi wrote and directed the Gujarati play Beta Kaagdo.
+The rights to the play were later acquired by Ajay Devgn, and it was adapted into the 2018 Hindi film Helicopter Eela, directed by Pradeep Sarkar.

 He made his film directorial debut with Right Here, Right Now (2003), a critically acclaimed 30-minute short film that dealt with the idea of cyclic causality and was shot in two continuous takes.
 The film premiered in competition at the Tribeca Film Festival.
 His second film Continuum (2006), which he co-wrote and co-directed with Khushboo Ranka, was a montage of simple stories from everyday life, popular culture and folklore that explore "the continuum of life and death, of love and paranoia, of trade and value, of need and invention, of hunger and enlightenment".

-Anand has also directed numerous brand films.
+Gandhi has also directed numerous brand films.
 His film, based on the work of Dr Dnyaneshwar Bhosale, 'Vicks: Care Lives On #TouchOfCare' won 4 awards at Spikes Asia Award 2022 - a Silver in Direction and a Bronze in Casting, Script and Cinematography - most by an Indian film in the Film Craft category.
 His previous film for Vicks, titled 'One In a Million', won 4 Cannes Lions in 2019, including a Silver Lion and 3 Bronze Lions for Creative Strategy, Film Craft, and Film Healthcare.
 The film also won three Silvers at Spikes Asia for Direction, Script, and Casting in the Filmcraft category.
-Anand's Lifebuoy ‘Help a child reach 5’ campaign won a Bronze Cannes Lion in 2017 for Creative Effectiveness, along with the “Grand Prix” in PR, and “Silver” in Healthcare at Spikes Asia 2016.
+Gandhi’s Lifebuoy ‘Help a child reach 5’ campaign won a Bronze Cannes Lion in 2017 for Creative Effectiveness, along with the “Grand Prix” in PR, and “Silver” in Healthcare at Spikes Asia 2016.
 His film for Gillette "Soldiers can cry" won a shortlist at Cannes 2020.
-Anand is on the jury of the One Show 2022.
+Gandhi was on the jury of the One Show 2022.